-Our School Council consists of nine children, two representatives from each class from years three to five and our three house captains.
+Our School Council consists of nine children, two representatives from each year group from years three to five and our three house captains.

 Children are nominated by their friends or can nominate themselves for the role and are asked to produce a short speech outlining why they would like to be a class representative and what they can bring to the role.
 After these hustings, classes then take part in a concealed vote to elect their two representatives fairly.

-School Council Representatives meet with the Headteacher and the Learning Mentor each half term to share ideas and discuss areas of development.
-The representatives then feed back to their classes.
+School Council Representatives meet with the Headteacher and the Pupil Support Manager each month to share ideas and discuss areas of development.
+The representatives then feedback to their classes.

 This gives all of our children the opportunity to share their thoughts and ideas about school life and how by working together as a community we can further improve St Edmund’s Catholic Primary School.

 - Being part of the interview process when appointing new teaching staff